103 Energy Management with IoT

 How IoT Enhances Energy Management?

 IoT makes energy management smarter and more efficient.
 It uses devices like sensors and smart meters to track energy use in real time.
-This helps identify where energy is being wasted and allows for quick adjustments.
+This helps find where energy is being wasted.
 IoT systems can also automate tasks, like turning off lights or machines when not in use, saving even more energy.

 Smart Grids

 Smart grids use IoT technology to work more efficiently.
 They can adjust quickly to changes in energy demand and supply.
 With IoT sensors and smart meters, smart grids collect real-time data.
-For Example, The city of Chattanooga, Tennessee, implemented a smart grid system that reduced power outages by 40% and saved the city $50 million annually.
+For example, Chattanooga, Tennessee, implemented a smart grid system.
+This smart grid reduced power outages by 40%.
+It also saved the city $50 million annually.

 Smart Meters

-Smart meters are IoT devices that provide detailed energy usage to both users and utility companies.
-They let you track energy use in real-time.
+Smart meters are IoT devices that give detailed energy usage to both users and utility companies.
+They let you track energy use in real time.
 For Example, British Gas rolled out smart meters to its customers.
-They enable them to monitor their energy usage in real-time.
+They allow them to track their energy usage in real time.

 Energy-Efficient Buildings